redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    ![CosmosDB Password](./images/cosmos-db-password.jpg)

-   * Export the data from your existing MongoDB to a JSON flat-file:  ```mongoexport --db nodejs-todo --collection todos --out todos.json``
+   * Export the data from your existing MongoDB to a JSON flat-file:  ```mongoexport --db nodejs-todo --collection todos --out todos.json```

-   * The password you will need to enter was provided to you in the connection string and is underlined.
-It is the string which is underlined after the CosmosDB name identifier and the host/connection port.
+   * To perform the CosmosDB importy, the password you will need to enter is provided to you in the connection string you just obtained and is underlined in the example above.
 In this particular example, the password is: <strong>Vx1iXovK6BmllcQ9jG9VdhjOGEaslXsuXCoBcE3tZP4W49FJuQbh8EP3wWVQx2L1QM9ggMGNgzWuLE0Qhd0Zmw==</strong>

-   * Import the data from the JSON flat-file to CosmosDB:  ```mongoimport -h <NAME>.documents.azure.com:10255 -u <NAME> -p <PASSWORD> --ssl --sslAllowInvalidCertificates -d nodejs-todo -c todos --file=todos.json --type=json```
+   * Import the data from the JSON flat-file to CosmosDB:  ```mongoimport -h <NAME>.documents.azure.com:10255 -u <NAME> -p <PASSWORD> --ssl --sslAllowInvalidCertificates -d nodejs-todo -c todos --file=todos.json --type=json``` and look for output similar to this:

    ![CosmosDB Import Success](./images/cosmos-db-import.jpg)

 <hr>